 Add links to any other related resources you think will assist the content creator when creating this content.

 Once you’ve submitted your comment, pingPingThe act of sending a very small amount of data to an end point.
 Ping is used in computer science to illicit a response from a target server to test it’s connection.
 Ping is also a term used by Slack users to @ someone or send them a direct message (DM).
-Users might say something along the lines of “Ping me when the meeting starts.”
-Faculty Admin in the #training Slack channel, asking them to process the issue for you and move it to the Content Development project board.
+Users might say something along the lines of “Ping me when the meeting starts.” the team’s admins by using the @tt-admins group ping in the #training Slack channel, asking them to process the issue for you and move it to the Content Development project board.

-Hi @faculty-admin 👋🏼 I have vetted the topic on this GitHub issue: link_to_GitHub_issue Could you process this issue and move it to the Content Development project board please?
+Hi @tt-admins 👋🏼 I have vetted the topic on this GitHub issue: link_to_GitHub_issue Could you process this issue and move it to the Content Development project board please?
 Thanks!

-Once vetted, relevant labels are added, and the issue is then moved to the LearnWP Content - Development project board.
+Once vetted, the issue is moved to the LearnWP Content - Development project board, after which relevant custom fields are set.

-The Learn Content Triage membership on GitHub is required to add labels and move issues between project boards.
-All Faculty members are given this access, and contributors who have shown consistent contribution may also request access.
-Please contact a Training Team Representative or Faculty Member in the #training Slack channel if you lack the appropriate access to perform this work.
+The Learn Content Triage membership on GitHub is required to move issues between project boards and set custom fields.
+Experienced team members are given this access, and contributors who have shown consistent contribution may also request access.
+Please contact a Training Team Representative or team admins (@tt-admins) in the #training Slack channel if you lack the appropriate access to perform this work.

 Ensure all details have been filled in, either in the issue itself by the topic submitter, or in the comments by the SME.